kubernetes/enhancements/README.md

-# features
+# Feature Tracking and Backlog

 Feature tracking repo for Kubernetes releases

 This repo only contains issues.
-These issues are umbrellas for new features added to Kubernetes.
+These issues are umbrellas for new features to be added to Kubernetes.
+A feature can take multiple releases to complete.
+And a feature can be tracked as backlog items before work begins.

+## Is My Thing a Feature?

+We are trying to figure out the exact shape of a feature.
+Until then here are a few rough hueristics.

+A feature is anything that:

+- A blog post would be written about after its release (ex. [minikube](http://blog.kubernetes.io/2016/07/minikube-easily-run-kubernetes-locally.html), [PetSet](http://blog.kubernetes.io/2016/07/thousand-instances-of-cassandra-using-kubernetes-pet-set.html), [rkt container runtime](http://blog.kubernetes.io/2016/07/rktnetes-brings-rkt-container-engine-to-Kubernetes.html).
+- Requires multiple parties/SIGs/owners participating to complete (ex.
+GPU scheduling [API, Core, & Node], PetSet [Storage & API]).

 ## Why are features tracked